knuthy/Expresstrade/README.md

 # Integrating WAX Expresstrade using Node.js
 This tutorial is intended to teach how to integrate WAX Expresstrade, into any Node.js socket based web application, with preexisting basic knowledge about coding and serverstructure.
 The explanations in this tutorial is also build upon implying, that you have previous knowledge or experience with developing or dealing with applications using the Steam Web API.
+This tutorial will only focus on the serverside.
+Everything needed to use WAX Expresstrade is shown and explained, but you will have to design and create the clientside yourself.

 ## Content
 Throughout this tutorial, we'll be using the following:

 - At least one [Opskins account](https://opskins.com/?loc=login&register) with a registered API key, and its 2FA code.
-One account can hold unlimited amounts of digital items, so it's no longer required to have one account per 1000 items, as it was when Steam bots were required to run an online trading and or gambling platform.
+One account can hold unlimited amounts of digital items, so it's no longer required to have one account per 1000 items, as it was when Steam bots were required to run an online trading or gambling platform.
 It still might be a good idea to have more than one bot account, to improve server performance.
 This tutorial uses only one account.

 - [Node.js](https://nodejs.org/en/) and NPM for managing packages
 I suggest using Node.js 8.9.4 or higher for the best possible stability and package support